How to Choose Between Liposuction and Noninvasive Fat Reduction Procedures| ABCS

 Nonsurgical fat reduction may be a better fit if you are already at your ideal weight, have good skin elasticity, and want to target smaller, stubborn trouble spots.
 However, the results will not be as dramatic and multiple treatments may be necessary.

-The best way to make a choice between liposuction, CoolSculpting, Zerona, truSculpt, and other noninvasive forms of fat reduction is to seek the advice of a board certified cosmetic surgeon.
+The best way to make a choice between liposuction, CoolSculpting, truSculpt, BodyTite, and other non-invasive forms of fat reduction is to seek the advice of a board certified cosmetic surgeon.
 They can walk you through your options during a personalized cosmetic surgery consultation and help you determine which might be the best fit for you.
 Use our Find a Surgeon tool to help discovered board certified cosmetic surgeons in your area.